grishmapalkar/grishmapalkar.github.io/README.md

 ## Graduate Coursework
 - Data-driven modeling for engrs, UPitt, Grade A+
 - Machine learning, UPitt, Grade: A
-- Data cetric computing, UPitt, Grade A
+- Data centric computing, UPitt, Grade A
 - Numerical solutions of ode/pde, Grade A+/A

 ## Workshops and Conferences